n-beckage/ChemHopper/README.md

 - congruent molecules are made across generations via mutation.
 Say the best mol from the previous generation is butane, and the best mol of the current generation is 1-chloropropane (mutating a terminal carbon to a chlorine).
 Given that the first parent was propane (butane being a descendant via adding a carbon to the end of propane), 1-chloropropane was already created and docked in the first generation.
 Now in the second gen, it is created and tested again via mutation of butane.
 This is a big waste of computational resources and should be avoided.

-  - **This has been ~tentatively~ fixed by implementing sets**
+  - **This has been fixed by implementing sets**
   - Also, it speaks to the large influence stochasticity is having within autodock vina right now.
 What ends up being the best  1st-gen descendant of propofol is inconsistent so far.
 Look at the gen 1 grids for different runs and compare highlighted performers to see for your self

--  Add organizing folders to contain log files, config files, pdbs and pdbqts, etc
+-  **Done** - organizing folders to contain log files, config files, pdbs and pdbqts, etc